jack0son/woke-dapp/README.md

 them from an S3 bucket.

 ### @woke/contracts-src
-Solidity source code and truffle based tests.
+* Solidity source code and truffle based tests.
+* Ethereum testchain,  (ganache), and deployment configuration.

 # Deployment
 The dApp client is currently deployed on netlify whilst all the back end